 19 Easy (Real Food) Instant Pot Recipes for Hesitant Beginners

 If Pinterest is more your style, we’ve put together a fantastic Instant Pot Pinterest Board with tons of Instant Pot ideas from all over the web.

 Most importantly – USE YOUR INSTANT POT!
-This fun event isn’t sponsored by Instant Pot in any way – we just want to encourage you to expand your Instant Pot horizons and have fun doing it!
+This series isn’t sponsored by Instant Pot in any way – we just want to encourage you to expand your Instant Pot horizons and have fun doing it!

-Plan to Eat believes that eating at home should be easier, and I totally agree.
+Plan to Eat sponsored this post because they believe that eating at home should be easier, and I totally agree.
 I’m all about finding the best hacks and tools to make that happen.
 Meal planning is one of the best tricks of the trade, and the Instant Pot is definitely another!

 You’re speaking my language!
 PLUS, you write like my friend, Beth who is a blonde not a red head.
 I just got an IP for Christmas from my husband who lovingly unboxed it for me and cleaned out a cupboard (yes that is a good thing) because he knew I was at sea about where to put it.
 I have zero knowledge about how to use an IP.
 However I am an awesome cook of about 40 years and am pretty sure I can make this work.
 You are my teacher!
 I’ll be back to let you know how I’m doing 😊